NeutralUsername/Gorilla-Websocket-Server-template/readme.md

-# Gorilla Websocket Server with React Frontend template
+# minimalistic (Go)rilla Websocket Server with React Frontend

 ## serves http by default on port :8080